Existence and Complexity of Approximate Equilibria in Weighted Congestion Games

 \section{Abstract}

 We study the existence of approximate pure Nash equilibria ($\alpha$-PNE) in weighted atomic congestion games with polynomial cost functions of maximum degree $d$.
-Previously it was known that $d$-approximate equilibria always exist, while nonexistence was established only for small constants, namely for $1.153$-PNE.
-We improve significantly upon this gap, proving that such games in general do not have $\tilde{\varTheta}(\sqrt{d})$-approximate PNE, which provides the first super-constant lower bound.
+Previously it was known that $d$-PNE always exist, while nonexistence was established only for small constants, namely for $1.153$-PNE.
+We improve significantly upon this gap, proving that such games in general do not have $\tilde{\varTheta}(\sqrt{d})$-PNE, which provides the first super-constant lower bound.

 Furthermore, we provide a black-box gap-introducing method of combining such nonexistence results with a specific circuit gadget, in order to derive NP-completeness of the decision version of the problem.
 In particular, deploying this technique we are able to show that deciding whether a weighted congestion game has an $\tilde{O}(\sqrt{d})$-PNE is NP-complete.
 Previous hardness results were known only for the special case of \emph{exact} equilibria and arbitrary cost functions.